Genivia/ugrep/README.md

 - Improve `memchr` performance for single short word searches, use SIMD/AVX.
 - Evaluate when `mmap` improves performance and when it does not.
-Right now, `mmap` does not appear to improve performance in certain cases, perhaps because RE/flex buffering is blazingly fast and has better spacial locality.
+Right now, `mmap` does not appear to improve performance in certain cases, perhaps because RE/flex buffering appears blazingly fast and has better spatial locality.
 Memory maps are turned off with `--no-mmap`.
 - Turning certain features off internally when not used speeds up search:
   **ugrep** always counts line and column numbers even when not displayed.